Master of Science

 Visit the department Web page for more detailed program information.

 - Read all application instructions prior to beginning an application.

-- A completed Marquette University application form and fee online OR a completed PASS application.
-It is not required to complete both applications in order to be considered for admission.
+- A completed PASS application.
 All admitted students will need to complete the Marquette University application in order to enroll.

 - Official transcripts from all current and previous colleges/universities except Marquette.
 International applicants should have course grades converted to numerical values of 4.000, 3.000, 2.000, and 1.000 or to corresponding letter grades of A, B, C, and D, respectively.
 Where such a conversion is not possible, an explanation of the grading system used in the foreign dental school and undergraduate institution should accompany the official English translation of the grade transcripts.